Frederick Millar, 1st Baron Inchyra: Senior diplomatic appointments

 During the Second World War he served chiefly at the British embassy in Washington D.C., where he was also Minister Plenipotentiary from 1948 to 1950.
 Millar was also the United Kingdom Deputy at the North Atlantic Council from 1950 to 1952 and its Representative thereon from 1952 to 1953.
 The latter year Millar was appointed High Commissioner to the British Zone of occupied Germany, a post he held until 1955, and was then Ambassador to West Germany from 1955 to 1956.
 After his return to Britain he served as Permanent Under-Secretary at the Foreign Office from 1957 to 1962.

 Honours and personal life

-Millar was made a KCMG in 1949 and a GCMG in 1956, and in 1962 he was raised to the peerage as Baron Inchyra, of St Madoes in the County of Perth.
+Millar was made a Knight Commander of the Order of St Michael and St George (KCMG) in 1949 and then promoted to Knight Grand Cross of the same Order (GCMG) in 1956, and in 1962 he was raised to the Peerage of the United Kingdom as Baron Inchyra, of St Madoes in the County of Perth.
 He was appointed King of Arms of the Order of St Michael and St George in 1961.

-Lord Inchyra married in 1931 Jonkvrouw Anna Judith Elisabeth de Marees van Swinderen (1906–1999), daughter of Jonkheer René de Marees van Swinderen, Dutch former Minister of Foreign Affairs (1908–13) and Ambassador in London (1913–37).
+Lord Inchyra married in 1931 Jonkvrouw Anna Judith Elisabeth de Marees van Swinderen (1906–1999), daughter of Jonkheer René de Marees van Swinderen, Dutch former Minister of Foreign Affairs (1908–1913) and Ambassador in London (1913–1937).
 They had four children, two sons and two daughters.
 Their older daughter Elizabeth married Billy Wallace in 1965.

 Their younger daughter, Dame Annabel Whitehead, was a Lady-in-Waiting to Princess Margaret and later to the Queen.

 His granddaughter Martha Hoyer Millar was married to Conservative Party politician Matt Hancock.